 U.S. tourists to Angola can drive using a U.S. license for one month only, during which they should apply for an Angolan driving license.

 Please refer to our Road Safety page for more information.
-Also, we suggest that you visit the website of Angola’s national tourist office (Portuguese only) and national authority responsible for road safety.
+Also, we suggest that you visit the website of Angola’s Ministry of Tourism (Portuguese only) and national authority responsible for road safety.